JPtenBerge/snippets/README.md

 ### json-ref-resolver.ts

-The Angular 2 version of the JSON ref resolver described above.
-Interceptors don't exist anymore in Angular 2, so it's a simple injectable service.
-Because Angular 2 does not have a digest cycle, an `angular.copy()` nor a `filter` filter, this resolver does a flat replace of all references and circular references can exist without issues.
+The Angular version of the JSON ref resolver described above.
+Interceptors don't exist anymore in Angular, so it's a simple injectable service.
+Because Angular does not have a digest cycle, an `angular.copy()` nor a `filter` filter, this resolver does a flat replace of all references and circular references can exist without issues.
 Plus it's TypeScript, so we use can use more modern language features.

 ```
 @Injectable()